ahmedaley/SpotWeb/README.md

 There are six folders in the repo:

-a-  The Interface folder contains the interface code that is used to communicate between SpotWeb and AWS.

-b- The SpotWeb folder contains all the code used to run the core of SpotWeb, the MPO optimizer.
+a-  The SpotWeb folder contains all the code used to run the core of SpotWeb, the MPO optimizer, and the simulations.
+SpotWeb is now released as a library.
+For example usage, please check the simulation code or contact us.
+To connect SpotWeb to a cloud provider, you will need to design an interface to connect to the Cloud provider.

 c- The Autoscaler folder contains the code for an autoscaler that was used for the paper.
 In addition, we add a pointer to a few more autoscaler implementations.